New Breast Cancer Diagnosis

-As a member of US Oncology Research, Virginia Oncology Associates can provide access to the latest clinical trials in the Hampton Roads area.
-Breast cancer research helps uncover various new treatment options, including new breast cancer treatments and gives many patients the opportunity to receive newly developed therapies or investigational drugs not yet available outside the study.
+Virginia Oncology Associates can provide access to the latest clinical trials in the Hampton Roads area.
+Breast cancer research helps uncover various new treatment options, including new breast cancer treatments, and gives many patients the opportunity to receive newly developed therapies or investigational drugs not yet available outside the study.

 Talk to your oncologist to find out if you are right for one of our available breast cancer trials.